Random Spanning Trees for Expanders, Sparsifiers, and Virtual Network Security: Anonymity

+In this section, we show how various features of our network architecture can mitigate common attacks on onion routing \cite{goldschlag_onion_1999} based anonymity networks.
+Also, we show how due to the flexibility of SDN the on-demand feature facilitates mitigation of certain attacks.

-Intersection attacks are used to narrow down the possibilities of suspects among a monitored user set by looking up the set of active users in the system.
-Intersection of these groups allows identification of communicating participants.
-Mitigation of these attack can be achieved by using cover traffic, upon each output message the node sends a packet on all of its incident edges.
-Since the constructed overlay network is of constant degree, only a linear number of packets should be sent as a dummy traffic.
-There, in the worst case, only $O(d_{max}N)$ messages are required, where $N$ is the number of nodes and $d_{max}$ is the maximum degree in graph.
+Intersection attacks are used to narrow down the possibilities of suspects among a monitored user-set by looking up the set of active users in the system.
+An intersection of these groups allows for the identification of communicating participants.
+Mitigation of these attacks can be achieved by using cover traffic; upon each output message, the node sends a corresponding fake packet on all of its incident edges.
+Since the constructed overlay network is of a bounded degree, $\bigO(\Delta n)$ dummy packets are required.

-Predecessor timing attack is described in \cite{wright_predecessor_2004}, where it is assumed that the set of relays cooperate with each other.
-Using consistency in timing, attackers can identify whether they are on the same path.
-Particularly, whether one of the attackers follows the sender on the path.
+Predecessor timing attack assumes a set of relays that cooperate among themselves~\cite{wright_predecessor_2004}.
+Through introduction of delays in packets flow, attackers can identify whether they are on the same path, particularly, whether one of the attackers follows the victim on its path.

-Unknown path length can significantly decrease the success of the attack \cite{wright_predecessor_2004}.
-As proposed in our message sending scheme, varying number of intermediate nodes and possibly in combination of loose routing can be used for dynamic path length, which can decrease the success of the attack, or at least impair the confirmation of the attack's success.
-The amount of rounds required to perform the attack with high probability is $O\left((\frac{n}{c})^2 \ln n\right)$ where $c$ is the number of attackers \cite{wright_predecessor_2004}.
-The required amount of rounds is greater than the route length, which is of order of $O(\log n)$.
-This means that until the attack is successfully completed, the anonymity network service can be shut down since messages have already arrived to their destinations.
+Unknown path length can significantly decrease the success of this attack \cite{wright_predecessor_2004}.
+In our message sending scheme, the number of intermediate nodes varies, possibly in combination with loose routing, this results in path lengths variation.
+Dynamic message paths decrease the likelihood for completing the attack or at least impair the confirmation of the attack's success.
+The amount of rounds required to perform the attack with high probability is $\bigO\left((\frac{n}{c})^2 \ln n\right)$ where $c$ is the number of attackers \cite{wright_predecessor_2004}.
+The required amount of rounds is greater than the route length, which is the order of $\bigO(\log n)$.
+As a result, until the attack is completed the anonymity network service will be shut down since messages have already arrived at their destinations.

+Circuit clogging, or congestion attack, reveals a connection path by overloading a particular relay node and observing the affected circuits \cite{erdin_how_2015}.
+Those sorts of attacks, or other DoS attacks, can be regarded as if some nodes are compromised.
+We have seen in Section \ref{sec:mon_avoid} that more than half of the nodes in the network can be compromised.